lemon07r/LoM_en/README.md

 ### Other notes

+AutoTranslator might not detect text if the setting `Enable color change of read text` is on.
+Keep it off.

-The source of the text in Chinese is from version 1.0.5000.2 which is right after the Ye Yunshang / Qingcheng route.
+The source of the text in Chinese is from version `1.0.5000.2`.
 There may be new additional text which were added later but those would remain untranslated.
 As of now I have no plans of adding text from new versions.

 The translation has been done by an LLM and I'm still in the process of reviewing the story for accuracy but this will take an enormous amount of time for a single person.
 I've already reviewed and fixed a good chunk of the dialogue and in my opinion it's in a comprehensible state.

-### As of 4/10/2025 45%~ of the dialogue has been reviewed and fixed.
+### As of 5/10/2025 50%~ of the dialogue has been reviewed and fixed.
 ##### I'll update this from time to time as I make progress.